BijanJohn/austin-poet-laureate/content/poems/devotion.md

 selfless that's not trying to compare, or keep track

-Most of the time, my rhymes roast in the sunshine in the Texas summertime
+Most of the time, these rhymes roast in the sunshine in the Texas summertime

 The host who likes to toast at dinner